CrochetProject/CrochetCraze/_src/behindTheScenes.md

 {%raw%}{{ content | safe }}{%endraw%}

 ```
+**_IMPORTANT:_** I am using `base.njk` instead of `other.njk` because I needed to create a new NAV bar.
+Once the collection is complete and built, individual Pattern pages will have to jump an extra layer to access other pages.
+I will show my `_site` folder layout soon to show this.
-- H1 saying "Patterns" as well as the nav bar will appear everytime pattern.njk is applied
+- H1 saying "Patterns" as well as the NAV bar will appear every time `pattern.njk` is applied.
 - I also added H2 with Nunjucks {%raw%}{{ title }}{%endraw%} for later use.

-**_IMPORTANT_**, take note of the path to other pages in the NAV.
-Once the collection is complete and built, individual Patterns pages will have to jump an extra layer to access other pages.

-Next, I'll create a folder called "patterns" in my `_src` then add a couple markdown files called "grannySquare" and "heartPattern".
+Next, I'll create a folder called "patterns" in my `_src`, then add a couple markdown files called "grannySquare" and "heartPattern" within the new folder.

-Still within the patterns folder, create a file called `patterns.json` and add the following code:
+Still within the `patterns` folder, create a file called `patterns.json` and add the following code:
 ```json
 {
   "layout": "pattern.njk",